Prologue: Banquet at Uruk

 Inanna continued, “Since you are unknown to the Adamu, you are unclean.”

 Amun sent Batresh a telepathic message, “Careful, my love.
 They are not Tayamni.”

 Batresh felt her chest tighten.
 She watched as servants brought platters and goblets to the table.
 She looked at the Queen and ventured, “May our court remain and dine with us?
 We have no such proscription.”

-The Queen looked at Batresh as if she were a disobedient child who must be disciplined, “Of course.
-The unclean,” she began, looking around the table.
-She raised her voice to be sure that everyone could hear, and stood.
+The Queen looked at Batresh as if she were a disobedient child who must be disciplined, “Of course,” she began, looking around the table.
+She raised her voice to be sure that everyone could hear.
 “The unclean have no such traditions.”
-She swallowed, then looked around the table and began again, “The court of Ishtar is immune to corruption.
+She swallowed, looking around the table fearfully, and began again, “The court of Ishtar is immune to corruption.
 We may mingle with the unclean and remain unblemished.”